Red Arrow (London Buses)

-Red Arrow is a brand name given to two current and several former London bus limited stop routes used as high frequency commuter services in central London.
-The current Red Arrow services are routes 507 and 521, although the name was dropped from September 2009 to May 2016.
+Red Arrow was a brand name given to several former London bus limited stop routes used as high frequency commuter services in central London.
+The last Red Arrow services to operate were routes 507 and 521, with the brand being retired altogether in September 2009, only being briefly revived in May 2016 to commemorate its 50th anniversary.
+On 29 April 2023, routes 507 and 521 were both withdrawn.

 History

+London Transport

 London Transport had instigated a Bus Reshaping Plan in 1966 to examine bus service operation, and settled on replacing some double-decker buses with long single-decker buses, which would have extra capacity by implementing a 'standee bus' model as used on the continent, whereby the fixed seating in the bus would be minimised to that required off-peak, with hand holds fitted to allow maximum standee capacity at peak times.
 These buses would also have dual doors.

 The concept was introduced with on 18 April 1966 with six AEC Merlin buses on a new express service, route 500, running between Victoria and Marble Arch, extended during shopping hours to Oxford Circus.
 On 7 September 1968 LT introduced these new buses on more Red Arrow routes, 501–507, along with wholesale introduction on several other route networks around the capital.

 The Red Arrow Network as of 1972 was: